mm80843/T3.5/docs/Benef/PBN__Benef_351.md

 # __Fast and reliable internet for remote work and study__

-## Name of the Benefit

-Enhanced productivity and communication, increased access to services

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved comfort, productivity, and quality of life](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_374.md)